cecilia-lin/RecipeProject/README.md

   frameborder="0"
 ></iframe>

-To run the permutation test, we created a new column “is_high_calories” to differentiate between the low and high calorie recipes.
+To run the permutation test, we created a new column `is_high_calories` to differentiate between the low and high calorie recipes.
 When we took the difference in their precision, we got an observed test statistic of **-0.023**.
-We shuffled the “is_high_calories” column for 1000 times to collect 1000 simulating differences in the two distributions as described in the test statistic.
+We shuffled the `is_high_calories` column for 1000 times to collect 1000 simulating differences in the two distributions as described in the test statistic.
 After running our permutation test, we got a p-value of **0.0**.
 Since the p-value of 0.0 is less than 0.05, we reject the null hypothesis that our model is fair.
 The model's precision for recipes with lower calories is lower than its precision for recipes with higher calories.